-As Carol Stream discusses its financial condition, future expenditures, projected revenue shortfalls and future funding options, the topics below have generated interest.
+Carol Stream has approved its first municipal property tax in 40 years.
+As we have discussed our financial condition, future expenditures, projected revenue shortfalls and future funding, the topics below have generated interest.
 A collection of relevant links is included at the end of this page.

 In 2015, the Illinois Supreme Court determined that public pensions are constitutionally guaranteed and municipalities are unable to diminish or impair pension benefits.
 The Village is obligated to fund the Police and non-police pension systems under state mandated guidelines.